Security Architecture

 🔗 OAuth Security

-• GitHub OAuth with CSRF state parameter validation
+• OAuth with CSRF state parameter validation

 • Timing-safe state comparison prevents bypass